-- a) A site of 2.5 hectares for a new primary school at no cost to the Local Education Authority; - b) A site of 2 hectares for a shopping and community centre, and the provision of a multi-purpose community building for youth, children and other community uses; - c) Construction costs for a 650 place primary school or two 325 place primary schools, including provision for early years education; Construction costs for a primary school of at least 630 places plus additional early years provision.
-The required primary school capacity should be delivered through the provision of either one or two schools; - d) Contributions towards the expansion of secondary education facilities in the local area: - e) Contributions towards the expansion or improvement of local library services; and - f) Contribution towards sporting and leisure facilities. - 3.109 The creation of an urban extension requires that residents and workers have access to a range of community facilities within easy walking or cycling distance.
+- A serviced site of 2.5ha for a new 630 place primary school, or alternatively 3ha of serviced land in two parcels of 1.1ha and 1.9ha appropriately located for the delivery of two new primary schools, at no cost to the Local Education Authority; - b) A site of 2 hectares for a shopping and community centre, and the provision of a multi-purpose community building for youth, children and other community uses; - c) Construction costs for a primary school capacity of at least 630 places plus additional early years provision, including the requisite land to deliver these facilities.
+The required primary school capacity should be delivered through the provision of either one or two schools; - d) Contributions towards the expansion of secondary education facilities in the local area; - e) Contributions towards the expansion or improvement of local library services - f) Contribution towards sporting and leisure facilities; and - g) Contributions towards a new recycling centre to serve Cullompton.

+- 3.109 The creation of an urban extension requires that residents and workers have access to a range of community facilities within easy walking or cycling distance.
 This will discourage trips by car for essential local purposes.
 It is also important that, as far as is possible, the development of the site does not result in unacceptable pressure on existing services and facilities within Cullompton and the surrounding area.
 This policy sets out the requirements for provision of community facilities within the development site. - 3.110 The provision of a new primary school in the urban extension will be required in order to provide local educational facilities for the resident school age children.
 The policy requires that the land and construction costs for the school are provided to the education authority, within the timing of provision set out in the phasing policy.
 The development of 2,600 dwellings is expected to give rise to 390 additional secondary school places and a contribution towards the expansion of Cullompton Community College will be required.
 The Masterplanning of the development will determine the phasing of secondary school contributions. - 3.111 The level of community facilities in Cullompton has improved in recent years with the opening of the Hayridge Centre (incorporating the library), Cullompton Community Centre and The Walronds manor house and garden.
 2,600 dwellings at East Cullompton will increase the use of these facilities and generate need for additional locally accessible community facilities east of the motorway.
 In addition to a neighbourhood centre which provides a range of shopping and community facilities, a contribution will be required towards the expansion or improvement of the town library.
 The need for additional health care provision could be accommodated within the community facilities.